ska-telescope/developer.skatelescope.org/src/tutorial/vault-gitlab-integration.rst

 By default, secrets are mounted into files where the path to the file is the value of the environment variable.
 In this case, `TEST` would point to the path containing the secret at `dev/<your team>/vault-tutorial/env`.
 It is common practice - although strongly advised against - to modify Helm values on installation using environment variables in the repository's Makefile.
 With this approach you can securely inject secrets from Vault into your deployment, as the secrets get exposed as an environment variables.
 If you are going to use the secrets in Kubernetes, we strongly advise to use Kubernetes secrets.
 To know more about it, please checkout the tutorial that covers :ref:`Vault in Kubernetes <tutorial-vault>`.

 If you still want to use secrets in the deployment directly, a better way lies in using files - for instance - to be passed as `values.yml` to `make k8s-install-chart`.
 If we use files directly, we can at least have an idea of what the injected values were by comparing the job date and looking for the version of the secret in Vault that was in place at that point in time.
+If you are interested, you can do a deep dive on how to implement :ref:`Vault helm values injection <how-vault-gitlab-helm>`.

 Lets look at an example of file usage: